Luzkan/smells/content/smells/parallel-inheritance-hierarchies.md

 class PremiumFunctions(Functions):
     ...

-# each time, new user is added, so is new function subclass with the same prefix
+# each time a new user is added, so is a new function subclass with the same prefix

 ```